 The ventilation rate is a measure used to control indoor air quality, and in healthcare facilities is usually expressed as room air changes per hour (ACH).
 The peak efficiency for particle removal in the air space often occurs between 12 ACH and 15 ACH.
-Standard AS 1668.2: 2012 and Amendment 2: 2016 states that isolation rooms should have a minimum of 15 ACH; however, there is a lack of consistency in the minimum ventilation requirements needed for effective prevention of infections.
+Standard AS 1668.2: 2024 states that isolation rooms should have a minimum of 15 ACH; however, there is a lack of consistency in the minimum ventilation requirements needed for effective infection prevention.
 A study of 17 Canadian hospitals found that the risk of healthcare workers acquiring TB was strongly linked with exposure to infected patients in rooms with low ACH rates, such as waiting areas [410].